 Eloise Pinto is a Senior Associate in KPMG’s San Francisco office where she serves in the firm’s Dispute Advisory Services Group.
 She assists clients and their counsel in all aspects and types of dispute matters, including bankruptcy and creditor-rights litigation, wage and hour litigation, lost profit claims, and insurance damage calculations.
 Eloise also assists with fraud investigations.
 Eloise received her J.D. from Michigan State University, College of Law and is a Certified Public Accountant (Florida, Georgia) and a member of the Florida Bar.

-Anisha Mangalick is a Corporate Counsel at Tipalti, a global technology company where she focuses on commercial transactions and regulatory advising.
+Anisha Mangalick is a technology attorney at Zendesk, focusing on privacy law and commercial transactions.
 She is also a Fellow with the Internet Law and Policy Foundry and a Certified Information Privacy Professional (CIPP/US).
-Previously, she worked at a law firm serving emerging companies, completed a Legal Fellowship at the Wikimedia Foundation, and served as a Judicial Law Clerk for the State of the Minnesota.
+Anisha has previously worked in both public and private sectors, including organizations such as Tipalti, the Wikimedia Foundation, and the State of Minnesota Judicial Branch.

 Kriti Rajput is Corporate Counsel at MLSListings in Sunnyvale.
 She manages the data licensing team at her company.
 Her emphasis is on transactional work including technology licensing, IP portfolio management, compliance matters, and contract negotiation.
 Kriti completed her JD/MBA from Santa Clara University School of Law and received degrees in Environmental Science and Political Science from the University of California, Irvine.
 In her free time, she enjoys event planning, cooking, traveling, and spoiling her cat.